-This bill amends the existing law regarding the evaluation of educators in New Jersey by eliminating the use of standardized assessments as a measure of student growth or progress in the evaluations of teachers, principals, assistant principals, and vice-principals.
-Specifically, it revises Section 17 of the Teacher Effectiveness and Accountability for the Children of New Jersey (TEACHNJ) Act, stating that standardized assessments shall not be used as a measure of student growth or progress and shall not be a factor in any evaluation of an educator.
-This change reflects a shift away from reliance on standardized testing in the evaluation process.
+This bill amends the existing law regarding the evaluation of educators in New Jersey by eliminating the use of standardized assessments as a measure of student growth or progress in evaluations for teachers, principals, assistant principals, and vice-principals.
+Specifically, it removes the provision that allowed districts to use standardized tests as a factor in evaluations, stating that standardized assessments shall not be used as a measure of student growth or progress and shall not be a factor in any evaluation.

 Statutes affected: